 With over 2 million students in higher education, it’s safe to say the student housing market is huge - and still growing.

-There may currently be a setback in the sector due to Covid - but student accommodation is a significant sector in the UK property market.
+Student accommodation is a significant sector in the UK property market.
 The value of purpose-built student accommodation at the beginning of 2020 was predicted to be in excess £53bn - which suggests that it could be a lucrative area for investment.

 The UK is among the most popular study destination for students from around the world and international enrolments increased 3.6% in the year 2017-18, to more than 458,000.
 Higher education in the UK is most popular amongst students from China, India, the US, Hong Kong and Malaysia